-The University contracts with Worldcue in order to provide travelers with real-time intelligence and alerts.
-The University asks employees who are traveling out-of-state and internationally to register their travel itinerary with iJET/Worldcue so they will receive real-time intelligence, notices, and alerts via email about political unrest, natural disasters, and health warnings affecting the areas where the travelers will be, as well as information about required immunizations, entry/exit, safety and security, language, transportation, weather, communications, legal and cultural issues, and currency exchange rates.
+The University contracts with Crisis24 to provide travelers with real-time intelligence and alerts.
+The University asks employees who are traveling out-of-state and internationally to register their travel, so they will receive real-time intelligence, notices, and alerts via email about political unrest, natural disasters, and health warnings affecting the areas where the travelers will be.
+Travelers can also access critical information about required immunizations, entry/exit, safety and security, language, transportation, weather, communications, legal and cultural issues, and currency exchange rates through Crisis24's Worldcue system.
 This is a valuable resource when traveling in countries where information is tightly controlled and it can help employees avoid difficulties during a trip.
-For more information about iJET/Worldcue go to Travel Insurance.
+For more information about travel registration, go to Travel Insurance.

-The University provides Travel Accident Insurance, free of charge, to faculty, staff, and students participating in University activities.
-The employee in charge can enroll all participating faculty, staff, and students in the Travel Insurance Program or can require each individual to enroll individually.
-In addition to the standard travel insurance medical/accident coverage, this policy includes coverage for emergency medical evacuation, repatriation of remains, security extraction, and various kinds of travel assistance and benefits.
+The University provides Travel Accident Insurance, free of charge, to faculty, staff, and students participating in University activities that take place 100+ miles from campus,* including travel to and from the activity.
+The employee leading the field trip should register the travel through UC Away to facilitate the Risk Manager's ability to make contact if a natural disaster or another emergency occurs in the field trip vicinity.
+They can enroll all participating faculty, staff, and students in the Travel Insurance Program or can, in some cases, ask individuals to enroll individually.
+In addition to the standard travel insurance medical/accident medical expense coverage, this policy includes coverage for emergency medical evacuation, repatriation of remains, security extraction, and other travel assistance and benefits.
 Go to Travel Insurance for more information about UC Travel Insurance.